English

 When discussing Asset Velocity, several key components come into play:

-• Total Revenue: This is the total income generated from sales, which is essential for calculating asset velocity.
+• Total Revenue: This is the total income generated from sales, crucial for calculating asset velocity.
+It reflects a company’s market performance and ability to convert sales into cash flow.

 Types of Asset Velocity